Understanding CBT: Debunking Myths and Embracing Healing

 Myth 1: “CBT is just positive thinking - you just tell me my thoughts are wrong"

-This is probably the most common misconception I hear and see online.
-CBT isn’t about telling yourself everything is fine when it isn’t or harshly judging your thoughts as wrong.
-It’s about learning how your thoughts, behaviours, physical sensations, and emotions are linked and how they all interact.
-CBT can help you identify and learn ways to challenge and how to change unhelpful patterns that keep you stuck.
+This is probably the most common misconception I encounter.
+CBT isn’t about telling yourself everything is fine when it isn’t.
+It’s not about harshly judging your thoughts as wrong.
+Instead, it’s about learning how your thoughts, behaviours, physical sensations, and emotions are linked and how they all interact.
+CBT can help you identify and learn ways to challenge unhelpful patterns that keep you stuck.

-We focus on identifying thinking traps, loops, and styles like catastrophising or all-or-nothing thinking, and testing whether those thoughts are accurate, balanced and helpful.
+We focus on identifying thinking traps, loops, and styles like catastrophising or all-or-nothing thinking.
+We then test whether those thoughts are accurate, balanced, and helpful.

 The goal is realistic, evidence-based thinking, not forced positivity.

-📚 Research insight: A meta-analysis by Hofmann et al. (2012) found CBT to be highly effective in treating anxiety and depression, not by promoting positive thinking, but by helping clients re-evaluate distorted beliefs and adopt healthier coping behaviours.
+📚 Research insight: A meta-analysis by Hofmann et al. (2012) found CBT to be highly effective in treating anxiety and depression.
+It does this not by promoting positive thinking, but by helping clients re-evaluate distorted beliefs and adopt healthier coping behaviours.

 Myth 2: “CBT is too rigid and structured for me”